- Butter or spray (for the pan)

-12.75 oz (or 320 grams) gluten free baking flour PLUS ¾ teaspoon xanthan gum if there is none already in your flour mixture
+- 12.75 oz gluten free baking flour PLUS ¾ teaspoon xanthan gum if there is none already in your flour mixture

-4 baking apples (Golden Delicious, Cortland, Baldwin, Mutsu, Northern Spy, Opalescent, Rhode Island Greening, Rome Beauty, Spigold), peeled, cored, and thinly sliced
+- 4 baking apples peeled, cored and thinly sliced (Golden Delicious, Cortland, Baldwin, Mutsu, Northern Spy, Opalescent, Rhode Island Greening, Rome Beauty, Spigold)

-1 tablespoon ground cinnamon mixed with 5 tablespoons granulated sugar
+- 1 tbsp ground cinnamon mixed with 5 tablespoons granulated sugar

 - In an electric mixer, combine the oil, eggs, orange juice, and vanilla.
 Beat for one minute